 I crushed red pepper flakes in my pestle but you could add the red pepper flakes in the grinder along with the fennel and peppercorn.
 The last ingredient is one of my pantry staples that I use for most of my recipes: oregano, but not the one you buy at the store with no fragrance.
 I use my Dominican Oregano, and if you try this oregano you will never go back to the boring stuff from the supermarket.
 My mother brings mine from Dominican Republic, but I just did a quick search and you can get Dominican Oregano through Amazon.
 I haven’t tried this particular brand, but I read wonderful reviews there.

 One extra ingredient I use to give an extra kick of smokiness is Greek sea salt smoked in beechwood.
 This salt has a deep, smoky flavor, a unique golden-brown color, and a distinctive aroma.
 This special salt from Greece has no artificial smoke flavoring or coloring added.
-It’s ideal for meat, BBQ, baked beans, roasted potatoes, legumes, soups and much more.
-We have some available in our e-pantry as a gift set with other exceptional Greek salts.
+It's ideal for meat, BBQ, baked beans, roasted potatoes, legumes, soups and much more.
+We get ours from Hellenic Farms, one of our previous suppliers.

 Preparing the Pork